SerinaNya/jinzhijie/README.md

 ✨ This is Xiao_Jin! ✨
 - 🐍 Python is BEST!
-- A senior high school student in China!
+- A senior high school student in Shanghai!
 - A personal developer!
-- Make QQ bot by Graia Framework!
+- Making QQ bot by Graia Framework!
-- 🤒 Also depressed patient...
-Hopeless sometime...
+- 🤒 Also a depresstion patient...
+Need help...